-You may have experienced this a few times: you take a trip to a store you seldom visit only to find out the place you intended to go has been changed into an entirely different store.
+You have probably already experienced this a few times: you go to a shop you have not visited in a while and end up having to turn back as it is changed name.
 In fact, domestic spatial information is said to fluctuate by a degree of more than 30% each year.
 The world is constantly in flux, even at this very moment.
 So, in other words, a map that has been recently updated is an accurate map.

 If map data management is limited to manual management, the update cycle is slow and production costs are steep.
 Additionally, maintaining the recency of maps is of major concern for map users, as well as online map service providers.
 Therefore, developing automation technologies for map updates is crucial.
 For this cause, researchers at NAVER LABS and NAVER LABS Europe have conducted joint research and developed technology for a "self-updating map.”
 This technology keeps map information up-to-date by recognizing business names that have changed through analysis of large indoor spatial data which is collected by an autonomous driving robot.
 To achieve this end, Naver’s core technologies, such as robotics, computer vision, and deep learning, are being utilized.